cbmr-data/cbmr-data.github.io/esrum/source/usage/filesystem.rst

 configured for work on GDPR data.
 All work on GDPR data should take place in project or data-shares (see below) marked with ``-AUDIT`` and *nowhere else*!

-To apply for access to a specific project follow the instructions in the :ref:`s_applying_for_access` section, using the name of the project in the form ``COMP-PRJ-genotyping``, replacing ``genotyping`` with the name of your project.

 Projects folder always contain the following four sub-folders: